 High Level Application Process

-1. Researchers intending to undertake a linkage project must complete a Statistical Linkage Application Form (the online PHRN application form can be accessed through this link) to initiate the approval process for SA or NT data, or other Australian juristictional data.
+1. Researchers complete a PHRN online application to initiate the application and approval process for SA, NT data, or other Australian juristictional data.

 3. A member of SA NT DataLink Research Advisory and Metadata (Client Services) Team reviews the application form, provides feedback and facilitates any meeting with Researchers, Data Custodians and Data Providers.